-Your school’s financial management system must keep separate records of income and expenses relating to capital projects funded by the Ministry and funds received through your 5YA.
+Your school’s financial management system must keep separate records of income and expenses relating to capital projects funded by the Ministry of Education and funds received through your 5YA.

-The funds received for property projects through the 5YA are not income to your school – they are held on behalf of the Ministry until spent.
+The funds received for property projects through the 5YA are not income to your school, they're held on behalf of the Ministry until spent.
 This means that you must:

 - credit the funds to a liability account when received